Eventually Constant and stagnating functions in non-Lindel\"of spaces: Introduction

-\begin{defi} Let $X, Y$ be spaces with $X$ non-Lindel\"of.
+\begin{defi} Let $X, Y$ be spaces.
 Then $X,Y$ satisfy the left side of the table below iff for each $f:X\to Y$, there is a Lindel\"of subset $Z\subset X$ such that the right side holds.
 The middle boxes contain the shorthands for each property.